The Bulls Have Announced A Huge Injury Update On Alex Caruso

 The tweet from the Bulls said: "Injury Update: Alex Caruso will undergo surgery early next week and be re-evaluated in 6-8 weeks after sustaining a fracture of his right wrist in last night’s game versus the Milwaukee Bucks."

-The Bulls are currently the second seed in the Eastern Conference, and a half-game behind the Brooklyn Nets.
+The Bulls are currently the third seed in the Eastern Conference, and one-game behind the Miami Heat.

 The NBA has now announced that Allen has been suspended for one game.